The integrality conjecture and the cohomology of preprojective stacks: Deformations of Hall algebras

-is an isomorphism. \end{corollary} In the final statement $\mathfrak{m}$ is the maximal homogeneous ideal, and the proof consists of noting that while the vertical dimension reduction isomorphisms in the following commutative diagram are not morphisms of algebras, the horizontal morphisms are, and the top one is an isomorphism since the bottom one is by Theorem \ref{degThm}:
+is an isomorphism. \end{corollary} \begin{proof} While the vertical dimension reduction isomorphisms in the following commutative diagram are not morphisms of algebras (due to sign issues), the horizontal morphisms are, and the top one is an isomorphism since the bottom one is by Theorem \ref{degThm}: